verus-lang/verus/Verus-Retreat-2024.md

 Sessions will begin at 9:30 AM.
 We will be meeting in the [Collaborative Innovation Center (CIC)](https://www.cylab.cmu.edu/about/visiting.html), room 2101.

+---

+# The up-to-date-agenda is in a separate document during the event

+# If you would like access, email andrea@lattuada.me

+---

 ## Additional Potential Topics
 - Proof stability
 - Syntactic suggestions (1 hour max)